-When using an online time tracking tool, it is important that it track your creative agency’s time in a way that aligns with your current workflow.
+When using an online time and billing tool, it is important that it track your creative agency’s time in a way that aligns with your current workflow.
 In my experience consulting and conversing with hundreds of creative agencies, I’ve concluded that agencies will typically track and bill time using one of two methods.

 Web design and development agencies, offering more digitally oriented creative services, often track time according to the type of work being performed.
 For example, billable time will be tracked by work types such as development/engineering, design, HTML/CSS, client-side scripting, server-side scripting, etc.

 Traditional print and graphic design agencies, offering creative services more in the analog realm, will sometimes track time associated with the person doing the billable work.
 In this example, billable hours are tracked against people’s names or job titles.
 For example, senior designer, junior designer, copywriter, etc.

 Setting up People / Roles as Work Types

 We designed and developed our online time tracking software, Intervals, to dovetail with creative agencies tracking their time as the type of work being performed, such as programming, marketing, or design hours.
 This is why people are presented with the option to select any type of work when adding their time using Intervals.

 However, Intervals will just as easily track billable hours according to the person doing the work, or their role.
 To do this, simply name the work types after each person or role.
 The example below shows a work type set up for each person at a creative agency.